fedef17/CO2_cool_fort/README.md

 ### Output file
 Output is written in the `output.dat` file.

-### To test:
+### To test `source/main.f90`:
-Two input/output files examples are provided: input_test.dat and input_test2.dat.
+Two input/output files (examples) are provided: input_test.dat and input_test2.dat.
 The first computes the heating in the full pressure range provided.
 The second only at pressures smaller than ~1hPa.
+Follow these steps:
 - `cp input_test.dat input.dat`
 - `./run_cool`
-- Check that the result in `output.dat` is consistent with `output_test.dat`
+- Check that the results in `output.dat` are consistent with `output_test.dat`
-- The same can be done for test2.
+- The same oricedure can be done for test2.

 ## To modify the collisional rates:
-Collisional rates can be specified in the constants.f90 module.
+Collisional rates can be specified in the `constants.f90` module.
 Default values are as in Funke et al., JQSRT, 2012.
-- Rates are defined in the form: z = a*np.sqrt(T) + b * np.exp(-g * T**(-1./3)).
+- Rates are defined in the form: k = a * sqrt(T) + b * exp(- g * T^(-1./3)).
 Name of the coefficients are as follows:
-- for CO2-O: a_zo, b_zo, g_zo  (default: 3.5e-13, 2.32e-9, 76.75)
+- for CO2-O: a_ko, b_ko, g_ko  (default: 3.5e-13, 2.32e-9, 76.75)
-- for CO2-O2: a_zo2, b_zo2, g_zo2  (default: 7.0e-17, 1.0e-9, 83.8)
+- for CO2-O2: a_ko2, b_ko2, g_ko2  (default: 7.0e-17, 1.0e-9, 83.8)
-- for CO2-N2: a_zn2, b_zn2, g_zn2  (default: 7.0e-17, 6.7e-10, 83.8)
+- for CO2-N2: a_kn2, b_kn2, g_kn2  (default: 7.0e-17, 6.7e-10, 83.8)